 And now for the fun part!
 Toppings let you in on someone’s personality and tastes (get the pun?
 We like to think we’re funny), but they’ll also divide relentlessly.
 I’m not saying that I’d judge someone for putting pineapple on pizza… Okay, I lied, I’m totally judging.
 Regardless, let’s get back to what’s the norm in Italy, shall we?
 Typically, an Italian pizza will have basil leaves, mozzarella and the tomato sauce, with a hint of oregano and fresh olive oil.
 But there are numerous other toppings for you to create your perfect pizza: tomatoes, onion, ham, parmesan, bacon, and a wide selection of other meats and vegetables… Just to name a few!

 So what're you waiting for?
 Get creating!
 If you happen to be in Rome to try some traditional Italian pizza, why not take a tour while you're there?
-Our wide selection of tours can be found here.
+Check out our wide selection of Rome tours!